 - Rongai Route is good for rainy days and the only route starts from North.

 - Northern Circuit Route also has longer days and allows sleeping low and spending time in the mountains.

 A little preparation will go a long way.
 There is always someone who has inspired others to achieve something.
 Here are the reviews and tips from few successful Kilimanjaro climbers:

 Litoc says, “Kilimanjaro via the Machame Route”

 “An amazing experience all the way to the top via the Machame Route for 7 days!

 The trek was very hard and physically exhausting, but worth it!
-Thanks to Jerry Tanzania Tours and the whole crew for really helping us all successfully reach the Uhuru Peak.
-Jerry, the owner, is a very nice person and makes an extra effort make sure that our needs and concerns are properly addressed and taken care of!”
+Thanks to Jerry Tanzania Tours and the whole crew for really helping us all successfully reach Uhuru Peak.
+Jerry, the owner, is a very nice person and makes an extra effort to make sure that our needs and concerns are properly addressed and taken care of!”

 Bob E says, “A dream came through”

 Thank you Jerry Tanzania Tours for an amazing experience to ensure our entire team of 5 summited!”